techsoft3d/HC-ImageServer/README.md

 # HC-ImageService

+## Version Update (0.2.0)
+*  Callback parameter added (see callbackParam below)
+*  transparent background for generated images
+*  async support for callbacks
+*  bugfixes

 ## Overview

-A project to generate PNG's from HOOPS Communicator Stream Cache files on the server.
+A library to generate PNG's from HOOPS Communicator Stream Cache files on the server.
 It can either be used as a node module that can be included in your application or as a standalone service that can be accessed via a simple REST API.

 ## GitHub Project